UCLALibrary/research-tips/_tutorials/2022-11-16-cv-resume-coverletter.md

 # DESCRIPTION
 # Enter a short description of the resource in quotes.
 This description will appear on the list page as a preview, but not on the tutorial/workshop itself.
 #
-description: "In this tutorial, you will learn how to build a resume, cv, and cover letter.
+description: "In this tutorial, you will learn how to build a resume, CV, and cover letter.
 You will learn to structure your skills and have a bigger idea of the fundamental points to tackle when demonstrating your abilities."
 #
 # PUBLICATION DATE
 # Enter the date that the resource was published.